Codiad/Codiad/README.md

 # Codiad Web IDE

 Codiad is a web-based IDE framework with a small footprint and minimal requirements.
-The system is still early in development, and while it has been proven extremely stable please be sure to backup regularly if you use it in any production work.
+The system is still early in development, and while it has been proven extremely stable please be sure have a backup system if you use it in any production work.

 Keep up to date with the latest changes and news on **[Twitter](http://twitter.com/codiadide)** or **[Facebook](http://www.facebook.com/Codiad)**